Open Andre Agassi is a stunning autobiography.

 It's not often that I find a book "un-putdownable."
 But such is OPEN by Andre Agassi, an autobiography.

-Starting with Agassi's last days in professional tennis, in agony from a spondylolysthesis, a defect at the base of his spine, on heavy medication to play his last match, the support from his wife Stephie Graf, a tennis legend in her own right, this is a superbly written book.
+Starting with Agassi's last days in professional tennis, in agony from a spondylolysthesis, a defect at the base of his spine, on heavy medication to play his last-match, the support from his wife Stephie Graf, a legend in her own right, this is a superbly written book.

-The road to stardom is paved with hard work (of course), hard knocks and usually the support of a loved one; in his case his brother Philly.
-It is Philly who keeps him going in the early days, when they subside on lentils and bake potatoes...
+The road to stardom is paved with hard work, of course, many knocks and usually the support of a loved one; in his case his brother.
+It is Philly who keeps him going in the early days, when they subsist on lentils and baked-potatoes.

-It's Philly who's there for him when he loses his first Wimbledon in the first round, afterwards marching oblivious until he encounters a pack of vagrants in a park, giving away his awesome array of rackets and gear, vowing never to play tennis again.
+It's Philly who is there for him when he loses his first Wimbledon in the 1st round, afterwards marching oblivious until he encounters a pack of vagrants in a park; he gives away his awesome array of rackets and gear, vowing never to play tennis again.

 Interestingly Andre chooses a quote from Vincent van Gogh in the prelude to Open Andre Agassi; "Do you know what frees one from this captivity?
-It's very serious deep affection.
-Being friends, being brothers, love..."
+It's very serious deep affection; being friends, brothers and love."

-"There's just one problem: We have no money.
-We subsist on baked potatoes and lentil soup .
-Three times a day we bake two potatoes and heat a can of generic lentil soup.
-We then pour the soup over the potatoes and voilà - breakfast, lunch or dinner is served.
+We then pour the soup over the potatoes and voilà, breakfast, lunch or dinner is served.
 The whole meal costs eighty-nine cents and keeps hunger at bay for about three hours."

 "Open" by Andre Agassi whilst on the circuit in 1985.